pmjones/adr/README.md

 ?>
 ```

 Again, we can see numerous refactoring opportunities here, especially in the domain model work.
-The point is that the _Action_ does not perform any  _Response_ work at all.
-That work is handled entirely by the _Response_ logic.
+The point is that the _Action_ does not perform any  _Responder_ work at all.
+That work is handled entirely by the _Responder_ logic.

 ## Benefits and Drawbacks

 One benefit overall is that the pattern more closely describes the day-to-day work of web interactions.
 A request comes in and gets dispatched to an action; the action interacts with the domain, and then builds a response.
 The response work, including both headers and content, is cleanly separated from the action work.

 One drawback is that we end up with more classes in the application.
-Not only does each _Action_ go in its own class, each _Response_ also goes in its own class.
+Not only does each _Action_ go in its own class, each _Responder_ also goes in its own class.

 This drawback may not be so terrible in the longer term.
 Invididual classes may lead cleaner or less-deep inheritance hierachies.
-It may also lead to  better testability of the _Action_ separate from the _Response_.
+It may also lead to  better testability of the _Action_ separate from the _Responder_.
 These will play themselves out differently in different systems.